 Chocolate Gone Wild

 Chocolate.
 Say no more.
 This delectable indulgence makes anyone with a taste for it weak in the knees with anticipation.
 Count me among the afflicted.
 When I heard about a local festival dedicated to chocolate I thought perhaps I had died and gone to heaven.
-This is a story I did advance of the most recent Great Omaha Chocolate Festival held earlier this fall.
+This is a story I did in advance of the second Great Omaha Chocolate Festival.
+It is an annnual fundraiser held in the fall.

 Chocolate Gone Wild